uwplse/reincarnate-aec/README.md

   $ brew install ocaml opam
 ```

-On Linux without root, using [Linuxbrew](http://linuxbrew.sh/):
+On Linux without root, you need to install [OpenSCAD](http://www.openscad.org/downloads.html)
+and build gnuplot from source.
+Then using [Linuxbrew](http://linuxbrew.sh/):

 ```
   $ brew install autoconf parallel git git-lfs graphviz
   $ brew install ocaml opam
 ```
-You also need to install [OpenSCAD](http://www.openscad.org/downloads.html)
-and build gnuplot from source.

 On Linux with root and `apt`:
 ```